The war in Afghanistan: Promises to win, but no vision for victory

 As for the expected duration of the war, Bush offered no definitive answers but flatly promised to win.
 “This particular battle front will last as long as it takes to bring al-Qaeda to justice,” he declared.
 “It may happen tomorrow, it may happen a month from now, it may take a year or two, but we will prevail.”

 But from the outset, the U.S. government never defined the terms of victory.
-On Wednesday, President Biden prepared to announce the complete withdrawal of U.S. troops by September.
+On Wednesday, President Biden announced the complete withdrawal of U.S. troops by September.
 Still unresolved is the question of what kind of outcome his three predecessors in the White House envisioned when they repeatedly pledged to win the war.

 The Afghanistan Papers: Confidential documents reveal U.S. officials failed to tell the truth about the war in Afghanistan